 - a.
 The shooter is required to pump the gun, as recommended by the manufacturer, on doubles and to close the action completely forward (visually) on singles. - b.
-If the shooter short-shucks the gun, the hammer will not be cocked, a fault of the shooter. - c.
-If the lifter throws the second shell out of the gun it shall be a malfunction. - d.
+If the shooter short-shucks the gun, the hammer will not be cocked- a fault of the shooter. - c.
+If the lifter throws the second shell out of the gun, it shall be a malfunction. - d.
 It shall be a malfunction if between shots on singles or doubles the gun returns the empty shell to the chamber provided the hammer is cocked. - e.
-The referee shall check for a malfunction as instructed under that title and shall then apply forward pressure on the forearm to see if the shell is lodged (a malfunction).
+The referee shall check for a malfunction as instructed under that title and shall then apply forward pressure or minus six inches; target emergence elevation, high house, plus or minus three inches from level of Station 1, low house plus or minus three inches from level of Station 7.
+Station levels within plus or minus nine inches of Station 8 level.
+Mandatory referee positions should be marked®.

+on the forearm to see if the shell is lodged (a malfunction).
 However, if the gun closes smoothly, without jiggling, it is not a malfunction.